Don’t you just love the twinkling lights that appear in Boston and greater Massachusetts during the holiday season?

 Just 15 minutes away from Somerville’s popular Assembly Row outlet mall, you can venture over to the Lynn Fells Parkway in Saugus, Massachusetts to see a light display that’s been popular since the 1950’s and is a sight to see including multiple light sets, mini lights, and led bulbs.

-**Set your GPS: the homes on this street are gorgeous, we set our GPS going from Somerville to around 400-block of Lynn Fells Parkway and found some delightful lights along the way!
+**Set your GPS: the homes on this street are gorgeous, we set our GPS going from Somerville to around 401-block of Lynn Fells Parkway and found some delightful lights along the way at 16 and 22 Lynn Fells Parkway in Saugus!

 6